 September is National Yoga Month Can yoga help treat post-traumatic stress disorder (PTSD) in veterans?
 What about the martial art/ combat sport known as Brazilian Jiu Jitsu (BJJ)?
 And, will one prove more effective than the other?
 The research isn’t in yet but Dr. Kevin Kip, a USF College of Public Health epidemiology and biostatistics […]

-“Coming from Malawi where access to quality healthcare, or even just information, is beyond the reach of many is what fuels my passion for public health,” said USF College of Public Health alumna Elizabeth Mkutumula.
+“Coming from Malawi where access to quality health care, or even just information, is beyond the reach of many is what fuels my passion for public health,” said USF College of Public Health alumna Elizabeth Mkutumula.
 At only 37-years-old, she said she’s seen too many people die from preventable causes.
-“I hear too many stories of […]
+“I hear too many stories […]

 Rachel Logan, a USF College of Public Health doctoral student in community and family health, has been awarded an Emerging Scholars in Family Planning grant.
 The grant is funded by the Society of Family Planning Research Fund and the Society of Family Planning.
 It is open to those in graduate-level programs who focus on research […]

 On Aug.
 8 the University of South Florida College of Public Health officially adopted a new organizational structure removing the five department model and reorganizing into four strategic areas, which Dean Donna Petersen says will allow for greater faculty collaboration.
 “What we have created is different ways to align ourselves in the spirit of faculty […]

 Save one life or save thousands of lives?
 Increase your ROI with a degree in public health.
 Register today for the September 13 public health graduate fair!